iroblesrazzaq/eeg-motor-imagery/README.md

 -------------------------------------
 - Create the repo and directories: `src/`, `configs/`, `data/raw/`, `data/processed/`, `notebooks/`.
 - Set up a Python env (conda/venv) and install: `mne`, `numpy`, `scipy`, `pandas`, `matplotlib`, `torch`, `scikit-learn`, `pyyaml`/`omegaconf`, optionally `tensorboard` or `wandb`.
 - Pick a dataset (e.g., BCI Competition IV 2a/2b).
-Download to `data/raw/subjectXX/`.
+For 2a, place labeled training files as `data/raw/A01T.gdf` ... `A09T.gdf` (use `T` not `E` for supervised training).
 - Add a minimal `pyproject.toml` or `requirements.txt` listing dependencies.

 Phase 1 — Exploratory loading (notebook)
 ----------------------------------------
 - In `notebooks/01_eda.ipynb`, load one subject with MNE, inspect channel names, sampling rate, event codes.
 - Plot a few raw channels and PSDs to verify 8–30 Hz content.
-- Identify event IDs for left/right MI and decide the epoch window relative to cue (e.g., 0.5–3.5 s).
+- Identify event IDs for left/right/foot/tongue MI and decide the epoch window relative to cue (e.g., 0.5–3.5 s).
 - Prototype epoch extraction to confirm shapes: `[trials, channels, time]` and class counts.

 Phase 2 — Preprocessing module